Bakr Sidqi: Simele massacre

 In 1933, the U.S. Foreign Service officer in Iraq, Paul Knabenshue, described public animosity towards the Assyrians at a "fever heat".
 With Iraqi independence, the new Assyrian spiritual-temporal leader, Mar Shimun XXI Eshai demanded autonomy for Assyrians within the Hashemite Kingdom of Iraq, as had been promised by the British and Russians during the First World War, and sought support from Britain.
 He pressed his case before the League of Nations in 1932.
 His followers established plans to resign from the Iraq Levies and to regroup as a militia and concentrate in the north, creating a de facto Assyrian enclave.

 In June 1933, the young Patriarch was invited to Baghdad for negotiations with Hikmat Sulayman's government and was detained there after refusing to relinquish temporal authority.
-Mar Mar-Shimun and his family would eventually be exiled to Cyprus, forcing the head of the Assyrian Church of the East to be located in Chicago, where it remained until 2015 when it was brought back to Erbil.
+Mar Shimun and his family would eventually be exiled to Cyprus, forcing the head of the Assyrian Church of the East to be located in Chicago, where it remained until 2015 when it was brought back to Erbil.

 In early August 1933, more than 1,000 unarmed Assyrians who had been refused asylum in Syria crossed the border to return to their villages in Northern Iraq.
 The French, who controlled Syria, notified the Iraqis that the Assyrians were not armed.
 However, while the Iraqi soldiers were disarming those whose arms had been returned by the French, shots were fired.
 It is unclear who fired first.
 The Royal Iraqi Army was defeated, and 30 Iraqi soldiers were killed.
 Anti-Assyrian xenophobia, apparent throughout the crisis, increased.

 When news of the confrontation reached Baghdad, the government feared disaster in the unity of their armed forces.
 The government used irregular Kurds, who killed more than 1,280 unarmed Assyrians in two Assyrian villages in the week of 2 August, with most of the massacre occurring on 7 August).
 Then, on 11 August, Sidqi led a heavily armed force to what was then one of the most heavily inhabited Assyrian district in Iraq, the Simele District.